Angelique Hicks with her drawing of a kiwi, which earned $600 at the Love Pukaha auction. PHOTO/SAM TATTERSFIELD

 Hicks is the daughter of Pukaha ranger Mireille Hicks and art tends to be a mix of extinct native birds and animals, and “huia, tuatara, and all the birds you can see at Pukaha”.

-The fundraising dinner raised about $17,500 for Pukaha with Education Minister Eugenie Sage the guest speaker for the event.
+The fundraising dinner raised about $17,500 for Pukaha with Conservation Minister Eugenie Sage the guest speaker for the event.

 She spoke about the importance of the wetland restoration project she had helped kickstart that morning at Pou Aruhe, on the eastern edge of Lake Onoke.